-All known Acr-containing S. pyogenes phages are temperate, meaning they can either lyse the infected host or integrate into the host genome as a dormant prophage during "lysogeny".
-Although phage A1 is reported to be temperate, we were unable to obtain A1 lysogens and as mentioned, A1 does not contain Acrs.
+All known Acr-containing S. pyogenes phages are temperate, meaning they can either lyse the infected host or integrate into the host genome as a dormant prophage during lysogeny.
+Although phage A1 is reported to be temperate,32 we were unable to obtain A1 lysogens, and as mentioned, A1 does not contain known Acrs, although the possibility of unknown Acrs cannot be formally excluded.

-To ask whether Cas9 induction impacted lysis and lysogeny of a native Acr-phage, we used S. pyogenes phage AP1.1-spec, which natively encodes AcrIIA23 and contains an engineered spectinomycinresistance gene to enable selection for lysogens (Fig. S4A).
-We programmed Pconst or Pcas S. pyogenes cells with a single spacer targeting AP1.1 (Sp1), and we generated AP1.1-spec variants in which AcrIIA23 was deleted or replaced with the non-inducing AcrIIA18 or strongly inducing AcrIIA26.
-While we were unable to achieve sufficient AP1.1 titers to lyse CRISPR-targeting cells in liquid culture, we were able to obtain PFUs in a top-agar interference assay.
-As expected, the non-inducing phage AP1.1-IIA18 replicated more efficiently on Pcas top agar lawns than Pconst, consistent with the higher basal Cas9 expression in Pconst cells (Fig. 2B).
-However, the advantage for Pconst cells was significantly diminished when AcrIIA18 was replaced with AcrIIA23 or AcrIIA26, both capable of inducing Cas expression (Fig. 4A, S4B).
-This suggests that the lytic cycle of the native temperate phage AP1.1 is sensitive to CRISPR-Cas induction.
+To ask whether Cas9 induction impacted lysis and lysogeny of a native Acr-phage, we used S. pyogenes phage AP1.1-spec,22 which natively encodes AcrIIA23 and contains an engineered spectinomycin resistance gene to enable selection for lysogens (Figure S4A).
+We programmed Pconst or Pcas S. pyogenes cells with a single spacer targeting AP1.1 (Sp1), and we generated AP1.1-spec variants in which AcrIIA23 was deleted or replaced with the non-inducing AcrIIA18 or the strongly inducing

 Figure 4.
-CRISPR-Cas induction inhibits AP1.1 lysis and lysogeny.
-The ratio of efficiency of plating (A) and lysogeny rates (B) for Pconst cells divided by that of Pcas cells (both Sp1) infected with the indicated AP1-Acr variants (-, non-inducer; +, mild inducer; ++, strong inducer).
-Individual EOP and lysogeny values for Pcas and Pconst are provided in Fig. S4.
+CRISPR-Cas induction inhibits AP1.1 lysis and lysogeny

+The efficiency of plating (A) and lysogeny rates (B) for Pconst cells relative to Pcas cells (both Sp1) infected with the indicated AP1-Acr variants (-, noninducer; +, mild inducer; ++, strong inducer).
+Individual EOP (efficiency of plating) and lysogeny values for Pcas and Pconst are provided in Figure S4.